Mayte Garcia: Personal life

-Garcia lives in Las Vegas, Nevada with her daughter Gia, whom she adopted in 2013.
+Garcia lives in Las Vegas, Nevada, with her daughter Gia, whom she adopted in 2013.

 Mayte has multiple sclerosis, an autoimmune disease that affects the central nervous system.
 The symptoms began in 2010 and included optic neuritis, resulting in temporary partial vision loss.
 Her treatment program, along with a healthy diet and exercise regimen, has stopped the MS symptoms from progressing, allowing her to live an active lifestyle and continue working.

 Relationships

-In 1990, 16-year-old Garcia met 32-year-old Prince backstage in Barcelona after he saw a tape of her dancing.
+In 1990, 16-year-old Garcia met Prince backstage in Barcelona after he saw a tape of her dancing.
 After she graduated high school in Germany at the age of 17, Prince became her legal guardian.
 Upon moving to Minneapolis, Prince and members of his team helped set her up with her own apartment.
 "At first, I stayed at the Sofitel, then they moved me to a nice little prairie house at the Country Suites, but I couldn't even make a cup of tea there, so they got me an apartment and rented furniture," she said.
 When she was 19, Prince instructed her to get on birth control thus beginning their sexual relationship.
 After a four-year courtship, they married on February 14, 1996.

 Their only child, Amiir, was born with Pfeiffer syndrome type 2 on October 16, 1996.
 He was unable to breathe without a ventilator and died six days after his birth.
-A week later, the couple were interviewed on Oprah, where they pretended their son was still alive.
+A week later, the couple was interviewed on The Oprah Winfrey Show, where they pretended their son was still alive.
 According to Garcia, they were unable to process his death.
 "We believed he was going to come back, that souls come back.
 We didn't want to acknowledge he was gone," she said.
 Depressed from the loss of her son, Garcia contemplated suicide, but the affection of her dog, Mia, stopped her.
 After a subsequent miscarriage, their marriage deteriorated and they divorced in 2000.